LINGUOREN369/EdGrantAI/README.md

 - Build and save a full grant profile:
   - `from pipeline.grant_profile_builder import process_grant`
   - `path = process_grant("grant_0001", "grant description text...")`

 ---

+## How the Grant Profile Is Built

+See docs/grant_profile_build.md for the detailed steps.

+---